opengisch/QField-docs/documentation/how-to/variables.en.md

 2. **Editable Device-Specific Variables:** Your custom, device-specific variables appear next.
 3. **Global Variables:** Pre-defined, read-only system variables are listed at the bottom.

-!![Configuration of two new global variables in addition to the pre-defined system variables.](../assets/images/configure_global_variables.png, 400px)
+!![Configuration of editable variables in addition to the pre-defined system variables.](../assets/images/configure_global_variables.png, 400px)